teampoltergeist/poltergeist/README.md

 You need PhantomJS 1.5.0.
 There are no other dependencies (you don't need Qt, or Xvfb, etc.)

+**Note**: Poltergeist 0.6 (the latest release) has a compatibility issue with PhantomJS 1.6 (the latest version, released 20th June).
+So use PhantomJS 1.5 for now.
+Poltergeist 0.7 will be release soon, with an update to support PhantomJS 1.6.

 ### Mac ###

 * *With homebrew*: `brew install phantomjs`